coldelectrons/rtklib-cli.nix/README.md

-# rtklib-cli.nix
-Nix flake for the Rtklibexplorer fork of RTKLIB
+A flake for the RTKLIBExplorer fork of RTKLIB.